 Aside from the problem of presenteeism, overtime has other adverse effects on the workplace.
 It can hamper collaboration, for one: if employees leave early to make up for prior overtime, it’s harder for colleagues to coordinate with them – especially if a business works around core hours.
 Similarly, if certain employees leave at the normal time but other employees stay late, decisions can be made that are not collaborative, leading to miscommunication and frustration.

 Working overtime can also be extremely harmful for company culture.
 Even when people choose to stay late, and do so because they genuinely want to, it works to slowly normalize overtime.
 Other people will feel obliged to stay late because everyone else does, brewing resentment… not an environment you want to spend extra time in!

-Additionally, continually seeing people staying late doesn’t do wonders for management.
+Continually seeing people staying late also doesn’t do wonders for management.
 It suggests productive output is valued above an employee’s humanity; as a person with families, friends and other interests.
 Good management recognizes and respects the importance of personal lives outside of work.